mojohaus/jaxb2-maven-plugin/src/site/markdown/example_schemagen_basic.md

 the criteria defined in the table above, it would lead too far to let the plugin validate that the user does not supply a mix of java source and bytecode files as arguments.

+**Note**: The `SchemaGen` tool internally converts File paths to URIs and back, which means that exceptions occur when paths to your maven project contains whitespace.
+The current workaround is to avoid whitespace in paths whenever you need the plugin's `schemagen` goal to work properly.

 ## Recommended JAXB Annotations for XSD generation

 XSD generation from JAXB-annotated Java classes uses schemagen from the JAXB specification to generate XSDs from